Mt. Rose, Nevada

-Mt Rose is a locals area for Reno skiers, and is the 2nd of the two Nevada ski resorts we have on our list.
+Mt.
+Rose is a locals area for Reno skiers, and is the 2nd of the two Nevada ski resorts we have on our list.
+This review is based on multiple visits during early season and late season conditions.

 Stats and Rating